VILLA TUGENDHAT IS OPEN TO THE PUBLIC FROM TUESDAY TO SUNDAY

 FROM 10:00 TO 18:00, ONLINE TICKET SALE HERE

 Bookings for the second half of 2018 are accepted ONLY by email or by phone from March 1 2018.

 ONLINE TICKET SALE for the second half of 2018 will be opened on APRIL 6 2018.

-Because of high interest in visiting the Villa Tugendhat we recommend to all visitors to book the tickets at least 2 months in advance.
+Due to great interest in tours we recommend to book your at least 2–3 months in advance.

-The Villa of Greta and Fritz Tugendhat from the years 1929–1930, designed by the architect Ludwig Mies van der Rohe, is an installed monument to Modern architecture.
-It is the only examplar of Modern architecture in the Czech Republic recorded on the UNESCO List of World Cultural Heritage.
+The Villa of Greta and Fritz Tugendhat, designed by the architect Ludwig Mies van der Rohe and built in 1929–1930, is a monument of modern architecture, and is the only example of modern architecture in the Czech Republic inscribed in the list of UNESCO World Cultural Heritage sites.

-Villa Tugendhat underwent monumental renewal and restoration work over the years 2010–2012.
-Both the structure along with the adjoining garden were restored to their original appearance after the completion of the Villa in 1930.
-The interiors are equipped with exact replicas of the original furnishings.
+Between 2010 and 2012 the Villa Tugendhat underwent renovation and restoration work, during which both the structure and the adjoining gardens were restored to their original appearance following the completion of the Villa in 1930.
+The interiors have been equipped with exact replicas of the original furnishings.